-The Code incorporates

-the Company's core values of integrity, respect, commitment, excellence and caring.
+The Code incorporates the Company's core values of integrity, respect, commitment, excellence and caring.

 These core values are the foundation of the requirements of the Code, all Company policies, procedures and corporate standards and the behavioral expectations for every worker of the Company.
 The Code is intended to reinforce, on a day-to-day basis, the Company's commitment to an ethical and legally compliant working environment that maintains the Company's high standards for integrity and honesty.
-The Compliance Program is thoughtfully designed to:

-- deter the occurrence of unethical or unlawful behavior, to - detect as early as possible such behavior whenever it occurs, to - provide mechanisms to appropriately disclose such behavior to authorities, and to - actively and fully cooperate in any investigation or regulatory inquiry.

-This includes an annual review of the Code by the Corporate and Government Programs Compliance Department and the Legal Division to ensure the Code is kept current with best practices and all Applicable Laws and regulations.
+The Compliance Program is thoughtfully designed to deter the occurrence of unethical or unlawful behavior, to detect as early as possible such behavior whenever it occurs, to provide mechanisms to appropriately disclose such behavior to authorities and to actively and fully cooperate in any investigation or regulatory inquiry.
+This includes an annual review of the Code by the Ethics and Compliance Department, Government Programs Compliance and the Legal Division to ensure the Code is kept current with best practices and all Applicable Laws and regulations.

 Under certain of its contracts, the Company provides services to various agencies of federal, state or local governments as either a prime contractor or a subcontractor.
-The Company is committed to full and comprehensive compliance with all its contractual obligations regarding these services, including but not limited to, adopting specific policies, procedures and corporate standards for all employees who work on such contracts, providing appropriate training and resources and operating an effective compliance program regarding to such contracts.
+The Company is committed to full and comprehensive compliance with all its contractual obligations regarding these services, including but not limited to, adopting specific policies, procedures and corporate standards for all employees who work on such contracts, providing appropriate training and resources and operating an effective compliance program in regard to such contracts.

-As a resource to all aspects of our business, Appendix B hereto identifies many of the Applicable Laws and regulations which affect the business of the Company and with which the Company requires compliance by its directors, workers, producers and vendors.
-In addition, the Company must also comply with a variety of other state and local laws and regulations which have not been captured in Appendix B.
+As a resource to all aspects of our business, Appendix B hereto identifies many of the Applicable Laws and regulations which affect the business of the Company and with which the Company requires compliance by its Directors, workers, producers and vendors.
+In addition, the Company must also comply with a variety of other state and local laws and regulations which have not been captured in Appendix B. It is important to consult with the Legal Division when interpreting new laws and regulations or when trying to reconcile laws that appear to conflict or are otherwise unclear.
+You may also consult with the Ethics and Compliance Department for assistance in making good faith determinations about the best way to comply with legal and regulatory requirements.